jennguyen1/nhuyhoa/_posts/2016-01-02-ML-Clustering.md

+Clustering is an unsupervised learning technique.
 Unsupervised learning methods are employed when we only observe features and not the associated response variable.
 In these cases, we are not interested in prediction.
-The goal of unsupervised learning methods, such as clustering, is to find an informative way of visualizing data or discover subgroups among the observations.
+The goal is to find an informative way of visualizing data or discover subgroups among the observations.
 Thus, it is more of an exploratory technique.

 **Advantages:**